AaryaBC/CodePath_TipCalc/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+     -- added a custom tip feature where user can enter a custom tip percentage
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: